Yankees vs. Tigers Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Gerrit Cole (12-4) will take to the mound for the Yankees and make his 29th start of the season.
+- Clarke Schmidt (8-8) will take the mound for the Yankees, his 28th start of the season.

+- He has earned a quality start four times in 27 starts this season.

-- Cole has two starts in a row of five innings or more.
+- Schmidt has made 18 starts of five or more innings in 27 chances this season, and averages 4.8 frames when he pitches.

-- He has finished five appearances without allowing an earned run in 28 chances this season.
+- He has made 28 appearances and finished five of them without allowing an earned run.

 |Opponent